MicrosoftDocs/customer-voice/cv-docs/custom-header.md

 1. Hover over the logo to see the toolbar.

-2. Select the ellipsis button, and then select **Edit alt text**.
+2. Select the ellipsis button, and then select **Add alt text**.

     ![Logo alt text](media/logo-alt-text.png "Logo alt text")

-3. In the **Edit alt text** dialog box, enter a description of the logo in the field provided.
+3. In the **Add alt text** dialog box, enter a description of the logo in the field provided.

 4. Select **Add**.